Edwardsville, Illinois

-Edwardsville is a city in and the county seat of Madison County, Illinois, United States.
-As of the 2020 census, the population was 26,808.
-The city was named in honor of Ninian Edwards, then Governor of the Illinois Territory.
+Edwardsville is a city in Madison County, Illinois, United States, and its county seat.
+The population was 26,808 as of the 2020 census.
+The city was named in honor of Ninian Edwards, former governor of the Illinois Territory.
+Edwardsville is a part of Southern Illinois and the Metro East region within Greater St. Louis, located 18 mi northeast of downtown St. Louis.